Eutherin/adriftus-resources/README.md

 ---

+## Contributing To our Project

+Please see our [Contributing Guide](CONTRIBUTING.md) for a basic grounds on getting started with our project.

+---

 ## Support FAQ | Manual Installation

 > **NOTE**: This Resource Pack is not compatible with older releases of Minecraft.